Azure/azure-sdk-for-js/documentation/RLC-customization-typespec.md

 Simply speaking the customization tool would `merge` the codes under `customizations` and ones under `generated/src`.
 So you can imagine that:
 - If the customizations folder is empty which means there is no newly-applied code under generated SDKs;
-- If I'd like to add a new file `OpenAIKeyCredential` including customized `KeyCredential` at the top level, I could add it [here](https://github.com/Azure/azure-sdk-for-js/blob/79a6000fb3c733ad444660b880a0c25a2cf5c7ff/sdk/openai/openai/sources/customizations/OpenAIKeyCredential.ts) and don't forget to expose it in [index.ts](https://github.com/Azure/azure-sdk-for-js/blob/79a6000fb3c733ad444660b880a0c25a2cf5c7ff/sdk/openai/openai/sources/customizations/index.ts#L17) file;
+- If I'd like to add a new file like `OpenAIKeyCredential` which includes customized `KeyCredential` at the top level, I could add it [here](https://github.com/Azure/azure-sdk-for-js/blob/79a6000fb3c733ad444660b880a0c25a2cf5c7ff/sdk/openai/openai/sources/customizations/OpenAIKeyCredential.ts) and don't forget to expose it in [index.ts](https://github.com/Azure/azure-sdk-for-js/blob/79a6000fb3c733ad444660b880a0c25a2cf5c7ff/sdk/openai/openai/sources/customizations/index.ts#L17) file;
-- If I'd like to override the generated `createClient` with my own customization policy, I would create the same filename and same method name.
-Then the newly one would override the existing one e.g: [generated method](https://github.com/Azure/azure-sdk-for-js/blob/79a6000fb3c733ad444660b880a0c25a2cf5c7ff/sdk/openai/openai/sources/generated/src/api/operations.ts#L232) and [customized method](https://github.com/Azure/azure-sdk-for-js/blob/79a6000fb3c733ad444660b880a0c25a2cf5c7ff/sdk/openai/openai/sources/customizations/api/operations.ts#L329).
+- If I'd like to change the generated `createClient`, I would create the same filename and same method name but with my own logic.
+Then the newly one would override the existing one e.g: [generated method](https://github.com/Azure/azure-sdk-for-js/blob/79a6000fb3c733ad444660b880a0c25a2cf5c7ff/sdk/openai/openai/sources/generated/src/api/operations.ts#L232) and [customized method](https://github.com/Azure/azure-sdk-for-js/blob/79a6000fb3c733ad444660b880a0c25a2cf5c7ff/sdk/openai/openai/sources/customizations/api/operations.ts#L329);
+- If I expect no changes for other code snippet, I can do nothing for them.

 ### Customize authentication